R.W. Corns Building #316

-Both internships and peer tutoring positions offer hands-on learning and professional experiences that will boost students’ resumes and help them prepare for future work in all fields and professions, but particularly those in writing and editing, teaching, and communications.
-Working with the Writing Center helps peer tutors and interns develop skills that are particularly valuable in preparation for teaching assistantships and writing center work if they go on to graduate school.
-The internships provide more responsibility and more opportunities to explore writing center work and the teaching of writing generally, Interns additionally study writing center theory and practice and have the opportunity to conduct independent and collaborative research and present their work at an academic conference.
+Both internships and peer tutoring positions offer hands-on learning and professional experiences that will boost students’ resumes and help them prepare for future work in all fields and professions but particularly work in writing, editing, teaching, and communications.
+Working with the Writing Center helps peer tutors and interns develop skills that are valuable in preparation for teaching assistantships and writing center work if students go on to graduate school.
+The internships provide more responsibility and more opportunities to explore writing center work and the teaching of writing

-Moreover, working with the Writing Center will help students develop interpersonal and communication skills that are valuable in any profession or workplace, and many of our interns and peer tutors report that their own writing improved greatly as they learned how to help others improve their writing.
+Moreover, working with the Writing Center will help students develop interpersonal and communication skills that are valuable in any profession or workplace, and many of our interns and peer tutors report that their own skills have improved greatly as a result of working with others on their writing.

 How to Apply

-Complete and submit the Writing Center Internship Application.
+Complete and submit the Writing Center Internship and Peer Tutoring Application.